 - Use a heat pack (wheat packs that you heat in the microwave oven work well), well-covered hot water bottle, warm hand towel or a face washer wrung out in hot water.

-Getting rest when you have mastitis is vital.
+It is important to get as much rest as possible as well as adequate fluids and nutrition when you have mastitis.
 Stay in bed if you can, or at least put your feet up for most of the day.
 If you do go to bed, take your baby, supplies for changing nappies and your own food and drinks with you, so you don't have to keep getting up.
 If you have other children, it may be better to lie down in your living area.

 Seek medical help

+See a doctor after a few hours if you don't start to feel better or straight away if you feel very unwell.
 If you are prescribed antibiotics, make sure you finish the course.
-If you get mastitis again, or you, or your baby, react to the antibiotics, contact your medical adviser straight away.
-Some mothers and babies get a thrush infection after a course of antibiotics, so if you have had thrush in the past, discuss this with your medical adviser.
-When mastitis is not treated promptly, a breast abscess may form, although this is rare.
+Some mothers may get a thrush infection after a course of antibiotics, so if you have had thrush in the past, discuss this with your doctor.
+When mastitis is not treated promptly, a breast abscess may form, although this is uncommon.

 A summary of things to do to help relieve mastitis